kai-vu/zorro/READMEextention.md

 Provenance is central to the design of  AKGAM: it supports reproducibility, enables auditing of extraction and linking decisions, and it also allows industrial partners to trace each KG assertion back to its original documents.
 We capture provenance using `PROVO`, modeling every major pipeline step.
 Extraction, linking, assembly, and validation as a `prov:Activity`, while datasets, intermediate artifacts, mappings, and KG exports are represented as`prov:Entity`.
 Software components and human curators are modelled as `prov:Agent`.

+## Scope and Limit Statement
+This resource provides a knowledge graph, an annotated corpus, and a pipeline for constructing both resources.
+The annotated corpus can be used as ground truth for the evaluation of automatic information extraction methods as well as for ontology population.

+The KG is domain-specific and was designed primarily to support fault diagnosis tasks.
+Although the released KG was instantiaed from aviation maintenance data, the underlying ontology was designed at a level of abstraction that makes it applicable to a broader range of fault-diagnosis domains involving industrial equipment and machinery.
+We acknowledge that the KG is more suitable for research on domain-specific knowledge graphs than for general-purpose knowledge graph applications that covers multiple domains or broad world knowledge.

 ## Citation
 If you reuse AKGAM, please cite the accompanying paper.
 It is currently under review at ISWC 2026 Resources Track; BibTeX will be added once the venue assigns a citation key.